tomswartz07/covid19-pennsylvania/README.md

 - 07 May 2022: Daily count of cases has not been provided for today.
 The information source indicates that cases will be updated weekly, on Wednesdays, moving forward.

+- 14 May 2022: Because the daily count of cases will only be provided weekly, a direct average will be calculated for all daily cases moving forward.

 ## Sample Output
 ```